 Epilepsy medicine after surgery

-Children usually need to continue taking their epilepsy medicine for between 6 months and 2 years after their epilepsy surgery.
-The doctors’ decision about reducing or stopping their medicines will depend on whether or not they are still having seizures, or not.
-Your thoughts and feelings will also be considered.
-If their medicine is reduced, this will be gradually.
+Your child will usually need to continue taking their epilepsy medicine for between 6 months and 2 years after their epilepsy surgery.
+The decision about reducing or stopping it will depend on whether or not they are still having seizures, and your thoughts and feelings.
+If their medicine is reduced, this will be done gradually.
 You will be told how to do this, and will be supported during the process.

 Yours child’s local healthcare team will: